KnowageLabs/Knowage-Server/doc/user/NGSI/README.md

 * the JSON Paths to retrieve the attributes (see below): where the attributes of each Context Element are stored
 * offset and fetch size params

-The fields for items and attributes are written in [JSON Path Notation](https://github.com/jayway/JsonPath), which is similaro to XML XPath notation.
+The fields for items and attributes are written in [JSON Path Notation](https://github.com/jayway/JsonPath), which is similar to XML XPath notation.
 As you can see from the image the Context Elements are searched under the array of Context Responses (as described before in the JSON Response example).
 The attributes' definitions are related to JSON of each Context Element found through items field.

 **NGSI checkbox** is specific for NGSI REST calls: it permits to subcribe to Context Element notifications from Orion Context Broker and to omit some of the REST fields (since the JSON format from NGSI specifications is fixed).
 So considering the previous example, it's possible to **not** define: